DoctorLogicProduct/dltest/landing-pages/practice-growth-with-doctorlogic-v2.md

   text: The all-in-one website marketing platform that attracts and retains more patients.
     Trusted by over 1,000 doctors.
 Start with a FREE analysis of your current digital strategy and a 15-minute session with one of our Healthcare Marketing Experts
-  headline: Let’s Grow Your Medical Practice Together
+  headline: Grow Your Practice With DoctorLogic
   btn:
   - btn-label: Free Analysis
     btn-link: ''